hazelcast/hazelcast-jet/site/website/blog/2020-07-14-jet-42-is-released.md

 - We've added support to export JMX metrics through Prometheus.
 It's enough to specify a `PROMETHEUS_PORT` environment variable to start exporting metrics using Prometheus.
-- Docker image was also rebuilt using a multi-stage process for a smaller footprint.
+- Rebuild the docker image using a multi-stage process for a smaller footprint.
 - You can use the `JET_MODULES` environment variable to auto-import modules to Jet without having to copy files, which is especially